DiCindio Law LLC | February 22, 2022 | Sex Offenses

 Pennsylvania Law Regarding Transmission of Herpes

-Unlike other states, Pennsylvania does not have a law that makes it illegal to have sex with someone when you know you have herpes or another sexually transmitted disease.
-However, the state could charge you with another crime if you know you have herpes and conceal that fact from a sexual partner.
+Unlike other states, Pennsylvania does not have a specific statute addressing herpes specifically that makes it illegal to have sex with someone when you know you have herpes or another sexually transmitted disease.
+However, the Commonwealth may decide to charge you with another crime if you know you have herpes and conceal that fact from a sexual partner.

 You can be charged with reckless endangerment (18 Pa.
 Con.
 Stat. § 2705) if you recklessly engage in conduct that puts or could put another person in danger of serious bodily injury or death.
-Since there is no cure for herpes, a jury may consider transmitting herpes a serious bodily injury.
+Since there is no cure for herpes, it is possible that a jury may consider transmitting herpes a serious bodily injury.

 Aggravated assault is another crime that could apply if you have sex with someone when you know you have a sexually transmitted disease.
 Intentionally exposing someone to herpes could be considered inflicting or attempting to inflict great bodily injury.